Maidenhead Norfolkians F.C.: History

-The club was founded in 1884; one of its founders, Harry Maisey, was involved with the club for almost its entire existence, only standing down as secretary in 1913.
+The club was founded in 1884, at the home of Harry Maisey, who was involved with the club for almost its entire existence, only standing down as secretary in 1913.
 Its earliest recorded match is a 1–0 win over Marlow Star in October 1884, and the club derived its name from either Norfolk Park or the Norfolk Road, in the north of the town, which passed close to its ground.

 Its first notable achievement was reaching the final of the Berks & Bucks Junior Cup in 1888–89, the Norfolkians going down 1–0 to the Marlow reserves.
 By the time it won the Junior Cup competition for the first time, in 1898–99, the club had won their own Charity Cup five times, the High Wycombe Challenge Cup four times, and the South Bucks & East Berks Junior League four times.

 Original merger with Maidenhead

 In consequence of its Junior Cup triumph, it stepped up to senior football in 1899–1900.
 That originally only lasted one season, the club entering into an arrangement with Maidenhead in 1900; that saw the Norfolkians returning to Junior football, with a view to a deeper amalgamation in short order; the arrangement saw the Norfolkians cede the 1900–01 FA Cup qualifying rounds tie to Maidenhead.
 However the arrangement only lasted one season, the Norfolkians withdrawing after its gate receipts dropped from £47 to £20.
 The rivalry between the two sides occasionally spilled into violence; after one match in March 1903, the Norfolkians' Frank Moore was fined £1 for assaulting a Maidenhead supporter.
 The Norfolkians did at least get some revenge for having to withdraw from the Cup by beating Maidenhead in the 1902–03 FA Cup qualifying rounds.